What is a Payment Gateway? Why You Need One & How it Works

 There are two types of product categories — digital and physical.
 Within each of these categories, there are different product types.
 Look for a list of restricted products to make sure the payment gateway permits your products.

-For example, we don’t work with merchants who sell CBD (physical) and cryptocurrencies (digital).
+For example, some payment service providers don't work with merchants who sell CBD products (physical) and cryptocurrencies (digital).

 Is it a Hosted or an Integrated Payment Gateway?